 Reflexology for Health and Wellbeing

 Although many of my clients come for health reasons including sinus problems, IBS, headaches and migraines, menstrual problems and lots of other conditions, Reflexology can benefit you all.
-Reflexology promotes a healthy balance of mind, body and spirit and is meant to be a relaxing experience.
+This treatment promotes a healthy balance of mind, body and spirit and is meant to be a relaxing experience.
 You do not need to have current health problems to enjoy its many benefits.
 Benefits of reflexology lead to stress relief, deep relaxation and relieving of tension.
 This will help you get better sleep, improve your mood and give you a better sense of wellbeing.

 Reflexology for Maternity

 This is a specific type of Reflexology for women during the stages of pre-conception, pregnancy, labour and the post-natal period.
 During pregnancy, your body goes through lots of changes.
 These changes create imbalances in your body and affect you emotionally, hormonally, and physiologically.
-This type of Reflexology specifically targets these imbalances and helps to restore your body to its natural balance again.
+This type of treatment specifically targets these imbalances and helps to restore your body to its natural balance again.
 Having reflexology regularly during pregnancy can help to shorten labour time so you will require less pain relief during delivery.
 It is advisable to avoid Reflexology during the first trimester of the pregnancy.
-Always seek consent from your midwife or GP before receiving a Reflexology treatment.
+Always seek consent from your midwife or GP before receiving a treatment.

-Is Reflexology for you?
+Is this treatment for you?

-So, you may ask yourself is reflexology for me?
+So, you may ask yourself is treatment for me?
 Well, the good news is reflexology is suitable for most adults young and old.
 However, there are certain conditions where you should not have reflexology.
-Therefore, your reflexology session begins with a consultation that enables me to determine if reflexology is right for you.
+Therefore, your session begins with a consultation that enables me to determine if reflexology is right for you.
 I put your health first, so you may need to consult your doctor to get permission before your treatment can start.
 Examples are if you have diabetes, a pacemaker, fungal infection, or a heart condition.
 If you are unsure about anything, please contact me for advice before booking an appointment.
 I will keep all your medical and personal information confidential for future treatments.

 Please note you should not use reflexology instead of conventional medical care.
 Consult a health care professional for medical advice.